Event terms and conditions

 Subsistence may be covered within the price of your ticket, as stated on the event registration form.
 If applicable, space will be provided to specify any dietary requirements.
 If you have a severe allergy, we recommend that you also speak directly to the relevant contact as soon as possible.

 We reserve the right to film, record or photograph speakers, exhibitors and attendees for post-event promotion and publication.
-If you wish not to be included in any recordings, we recommend that you discuss this with the Events & Training Officer at least 72 hours before the event starts.
+If you wish not to be included in any recordings, we recommend that you discuss this with the Events & Marketing Lead at least 72 hours before the event starts.

 All our events are covered by necessary insurances, including public liability and employers liability.